 Classic Case #2 - 5 GHz Dopplers: The FCC issued an Order in 2003 to make spectrum available for use by Unlicensed National Information Infrastructure (U-NII) devices, including Radio Local Area Networks (R-LANS), under Part 15.
-To protect Federal radar systems from harmful interference, the Order required that U-NII devices operating in 5.250-5.350 GHz and 5.470-5.725 GHz bands use dynamic frequency selection (DFS) and transmit power control (TPC).6 (Leading up to the 2003 World Radiocommunication Conference, NTIA worked with the FCC, NASA, and DoD to open spectrum at 5 GHz to unlicensed applications.)
+To protect Federal radar systems from harmful interference, the Order required that U-NII devices operating in 5.250-5.350 GHz and 5.470-5.725 GHz bands use DFS and transmit power control (TPC).11 (Leading up to the 2003 World Radiocommunication Conference, NTIA worked with the FCC, NASA, and DoD to open spectrum at 5 GHz to unlicensed applications.)

 - Under DFS requirements, before the start of any transmissions, and through constant monitoring, the device monitors for the presence of radar.
-If it determines a radar signal is present, it either moves to another channel or enters a sleep mode if no channels are available. - The 2003 WRC enabled the allocation on a worldwide basis, with the U.S. having actively promoted the allocation with the caveat that the new service employ DFS to protect radar operations. - After three years of bench and field testing prototypes, the FCC finalized DFS rules were finalized in March 20067; the first DFS device certification was granted in August 2006.
+If it determines a radar signal is present, it either moves to another channel or enters a sleep mode if no channels are available. - The 2003 WRC enabled the allocation on a worldwide basis, with the U.S. having actively promoted the allocation with the caveat that the new service employ DFS to protect radar operations. - After three years of bench and field testing prototypes, the FCC finalized DFS rules were finalized in March 200612; the first DFS device certification was granted in August 2006.

-Interference Problems: The FAA in early 2009 reported interference to some Terminal Doppler Weather Radars (TDWRs) that use the 5600-5650 MHz band at locations across the U.S. In early 2009, the Federal Aviation Administration (FAA) became aware of interference to their Terminal Doppler Weather Radars (TDWR) that operate in the 5600-5650 MHz band, and provide measurements of weather hazards for improving the safety of operations in and around 45 major airports.8
+Interference Problems: The FAA in early 2009 reported interference to some Terminal Doppler Weather Radars (TDWRs) that use the 5600-5650 MHz band at locations across the U.S. In early 2009, the Federal Aviation Administration (FAA) became aware of interference to their Terminal Doppler Weather Radars (TDWR) that operate in the 5600-5650 MHz band, and provide measurements of weather hazards for improving the safety of operations in and around 45 major airports.13

-FCC Response: A 2010 FCC memorandum on the interference issues found that they surfaced as strobe lines or lines on the radar display: "While the radar continues to be usable, such interference is unacceptable and must be eliminated"9 The FCC said interference at each location
+FCC Response: A 2010 FCC memorandum on the interference issues found that they surfaced as strobe lines or lines on the radar display: "While the radar continues to be usable, such interference is unacceptable and must be eliminated"14 The FCC said interference at each location was generally caused by a few fixed wireless transmitters operated by WISPs and used in

-6 FCC Report and Order, In the matter of Revision of Parts 2 and 15 of the Commission's Rules to Permit Unlicensed National Information Infrastructure (U-NII) devices in the 5 GHz band, ET Docket 03-122, adopted Nov.
+11 FCC Report and Order, In the matter of Revision of Parts 2 and 15 of the Commission's Rules to Permit Unlicensed National Information Infrastructure (U-NII) devices in the 5 GHz band, ET Docket 03-122, adopted Nov.
 12, 2003.
-7 FCC Memorandum Report and Order, In the matter of Revision of Parts 2 and 15 of the Commission's Rules to Permit Unlicensed National Information
+12 FCC Memorandum Report and Order, In the matter of Revision of Parts 2 and 15 of the Commission's Rules to Permit Unlicensed National Information